xiix0/scam/README.md

-You shall be rewarded for a dastardly deed.
+You're being followed.
+Cut out the hanky-panky for a few days.